kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 on the board switched from 1-2 , to 2-3.
 Note: only needed if issue with other WAIT from other peripials is known to exist.

+General improvements include, an optional onboard PCB reset pushbutton, full GND and Power planes, as well as more decoupling capacitors located (where possible) closer to chip VCC's

+### Modifications

+The J4 power connector may not have same pinout as modern (v1.3) FreHD.

 The J1 header for external LED's and Reset, has the pinout adjusted for direct compatibility with microchip programmer ICSP pinout.
-Also, an onboard reset pushbutton is provided.

-Another improvement was the user of full GND and Power planes, as well as more decoupling capacitors.

-### Modifications
+If you

 The IOREQ signal provided to GAL has been removed and the GAL input tied to GND.
 It was determined that this signal was not required, as it duplicated RW/WR